Ultimate Guide to nPB Replacements

 Step 2: Identify Possible nPB Replacements

 MicroCare offers a range of safer substitutes for nPB that fulfill nearly any industrial cleaning requirement.
-The alternative fluids can, in most cases, be used in the same equipment with the same methodologies.
+The alternative fluids, in most cases, use the same equipment with the same methodologies.
 MicroCare overs a variety of mono-solvent, co-solvent and bi-solvent options for the best result.

 Step 3: Pre-Testing at the MicroCare Critical Cleaning Lab

 MicroCare operates state-of-the-art critical cleaning labs across the globe.
 Our chemists conduct cleaning trial or studies on customer-supplied sample parts.
 The soils are identified and then cleaned with the recommended MicroCare nPB replacement cleaning fluid.
-The process is fully documented with a written report and pictures the process can easily be reproduced at the customer’s site.
+The process is fully documented with a written report and pictures.
+This allows reproduction of the process at the customer’s site.
 This ensures that both the nPB replacement cleaning fluid and the cleaning process are perfect for the cleaning situation.

 Step 4: Testing On-Site